inasafe/inasafe-doc/docs/source/user-docs/keywords.rst

 .. figure:: /static/keyword-editor-icon.png
    :align:   center

-..note:: If you have not selected a layer in the QGIS legend, the keyword editor icon in the toolbar and menus will **be disabbled** and appear greyed out.
+.. note:: If you have not selected a layer in the QGIS legend, the keyword editor icon in the toolbar and menus will **be disabbled** and appear greyed out.

 Saving your edits
 -----------------